There are many reasons to stay in the UK this summer and cruise the waterways through the great British countryside rather than going abroad.

 1. Peace and Tranquillity

-You can choose when and where to cruise and moor your boat (depending on availability of moorings).
+You can choose when and where to cruise and moor your boat (depending on availability of moorings) on your boating holiday.
 Take a trip down a lesser known waterway and moor away from others.
 Experience calm and unwind.

 Photo: Middle Level Navigations by Helen Dobbie